Dr Sam Miles

-I am a qualitative social sciences researcher, focusing on young people, sexual & reproductive health (SRH) and technology.
+I am an Assistant Professor in social sciences at the London School of Hygiene & Tropical Medicine.
+My work focuses on young people, sexual & reproductive health & rights (SRHR) and digital technology.

-I am a seminar leader for the Principles of Social Research module, and guest seminar leader on the Qualitative Methodologies module.
+I am a seminar leader for the Principles of Social Research MSc module, and guest seminar leader for the Qualitative Methodologies MSc module and Sexual Health MSc module.
 I am also a personal tutor for MSc Public Health students.

 My research integrates technology studies, social sciences and broadly queer theoretical approaches to better understand human behaviour in increasingly digitally-mediated societies, with a focus on real-life contexts.
-My fellowship at LSHTM includes work on community involvement, participation in health, adolescent sexual health and behaviour and family planning, especially amongst marginalised populations.
-I am also interested in urban studies, MSM health and risk-taking, and gender and sexuality.
+My work at LSHTM includes community involvement, participation in health, adolescent sexual health and behaviour and family planning, especially amongst marginalised populations.
+I am also interested in urban studies, LGBTQ health and community, and gender and sexuality.

-I am a peer reviewer for Health & Place and International Journal of E-Politics (IJEP), and the early-career representative for the Critical Public Health research group at London School of Hygiene & Tropical Medicine.
+I am a peer reviewer for Health & Place; Culture, Health & Sexuality; Frontiers in Psychology and Journal of Homosexuality.
+I am the early-career representative for the Critical Public Health research group at London School of Hygiene & Tropical Medicine.

 All of my papers are published open access and available here.